ColtonKawamura/coltonkawamura/_posts/2024-03-25-using_limit_def.md

 disqus_comments: false
 related_posts: true
 ---
-During my research, I had the opportunity to yield one of the first tools I've ever learned in caculus: the limit definition of the derivative,
+During my research, I had the opportunity to wield one of the first tools I've ever learned in caculus: the limit definition of the derivative,

 $$\begin{align*}
 \frac{df}{dx} \bigg|_{x=a}= \lim_{h \to 0} \frac{f(a+h) - f(a)}{h}. \tag{1} \label{1}